 Information for Event Hosts

 The Division of Historic Preservation and Archaeology will produce and distribute a press release regarding Indiana Archaeology Month.
-Other avenues of publicity utilized by the DHPA include: our archaeology e-newsletter, e-mail, the DHPA and DNR Facebook pages, and Eavesdropping - DHPA's e-newsletter.
+Other avenues of publicity utilized by the DHPA include: e-mail, the DHPA and DNR Facebook pages, and Preservation at the Crossroads- DHPA's e-newsletter.

-The DHPA Calendar of Event webpage will post the complete calendar of events taking place around the state.
+The DHPA Calendar of Events webpage will post the complete calendar of events taking place around the state.
 Event hosts may refer the public to this page for information about the Month.

 Event hosts are encouraged to cultivate as much local publicity for their events as possible.
 We suggest contacting local papers, radio stations, etc. for possible advertising options.